tudelft3d/website/education/msctopics/index.md

 ![](img/curve_network.png)

-3D building models have become more and more popular in recent years, which are typically obtained by standard photogrammetry or computer vision pipelines.
-These models are often represented by dense triangular meshes consisting of piecewise smooth surfaces.
-The boundaries of the piecewise smooth surfaces naturally form a curve network, which conveys the high-level geometric and topological structure of the building.
-Thus the curve network of a building mesh has the potential to guide further processing of the model, such as piecewise smooth segmentation and simplification.
+MVS (multi-view stereo) building models have become more and more popular in recent years, typically obtained by standard photogrammetry or computer vision pipelines.
+These models are dense triangular meshes consisting of piecewise smooth surfaces.
+The boundaries of the smooth regions naturally form a curve network that conveys the high-level topological structure of the building.
+This project aims at extracting curve networks from MVS building models and exploring how the extracted curve networks can be used for processing of the models, e.g., piecewise smooth segmentation and simplification.
-This MSc thesis project aims at developing a novel methodology for extracting curve networks from MVS building meshes and exploring the potential of the curve networks for piecewise smooth segmentation and/or the simplification of the models.

 **Required Skills**:
-(1) Proficient in one programming language (e.g., Python or C/C++).
-(2) It would be very interesting to explore learning-based approaches, so you are expected to follow courses in machine learning (in particular deep learning) before or at the beginning of the project.
+(1) Proficient in programming (C++ preferred).
+(2) It would be interesting to explore learning-based approaches, so you may need to follow courses in machine learning (e.g., deep learning) before or at the beginning of the project.
+(3) Experience in mesh processing is a plus.

+<span style="color:red"> <strong> Attention</strong>:
+You must discuss your ideas with the supervisor before this topic can be offered to you.</span>

 **Contact**: [Liangliang Nan](https://3d.bk.tudelft.nl/liangliang/)

 - - -